milanalakatosh/ruby-on-rails-test-project/README.md

 ### `bin/rails server`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Things you may want to cover:

-* Ruby version
-ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [x86_64-darwin20]

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This command starts the Rails server, allowing you to access this app in a web browser at http://localhost:3000.

+To run database migrations, use command:

+### `rails db:migrate command`

-* To run all the tests:
+* To run all the tests, use command:

 ### `bin/rails test:all`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...